Transferring Visual Explainability of Self-Explaining Models to Prediction-Only Models without Additional Training: Experiments

 \subsection{Transferring Explainability Learned on ImageNet}

-In the previous section, we showed that explainability can be transferred from source to target domains such that the task vectors $\btau^{\rm S}_{\rm ft}$ and $\btau^{\rm T}_{\rm ft}$ are similar.
-However, the datasets used in the previous section have limited coverage on the source domain.
-This fact may restrict the performance of explainability transfer.
-Conversely, the fact raises the intriguing possibility that explainability learned on a larger and more diverse dataset, such as ImageNet, could serve as a universal explainability vector, transferable across a wide range of domains.
-To explore the potential, we verify whether we can transfer explainability learned on ImageNet to other datasets.
+In the previous section, we demonstrated that explainability acquired on a source dataset can be successfully transferred to prediction-only models on target datasets when the source dataset encompasses a diverse range of classes.
+This finding suggests that explainability learned on a larger and more diverse dataset, such as ImageNet, could serve as a {\it universal} explainability vector, transferable across a wide range of domains.
+To explore this potential, we investigate whether explainability learned on ImageNet can be effectively transferred to other datasets.

-To learn explainability on ImageNet, we constructed the ImageNet+X dataset.
-In the Imagenet+X dataset, every sample consists of a labeled image from the original ImageNet-1k dataset and a ground-truth patch-level attribution generated as with the previous section.
+First, we constructed the ImageNet+X dataset, in which each sample consists of a labeled image from the original ImageNet-1k dataset and a ground-truth patch-level attribution generated in the same manner as in the previous section.
 As the target datasets, we used 10 image classification datasets, which include the eight datasets used in the previous section and two additional datasets: CIFAR100~\cite{Krizhevsky2009LearningML} and STL10~\cite{coates2011analysis}.
-As with ImageNet+X, we added the ground-truth patch-level attributions to the 10 datasets.
+As with ImageNet+X, we added the ground-truth patch-level attributions to the 10 datasets for evaluation.

-In addition to classification accuracies and E-RMSEs, we also evaluated the explanation qualities using IoU@1, IoU@10~\cite{zhang2025saliency,fan2024decision}, and infidelity~\cite{yeh2019fidelity}.
-IoU@$K$ ($K \in \{1,10\})$ is the intersection over union (IoU) between the predicted patch-level attributions and the ground-truth ones, which is calculated as the degree of overlap between the indices of the top-$K$ predicted patch-level attributions and those of the top-$K$ ground-truth ones.
+In addition to classification accuracies and E-RMSEs, we also evaluated the explanation qualities using Kendall rank correlation coefficient~\cite{kendall1990rank,Jin2023-dk} ({\it Rank corr.} for short) and IoU@$K$ ($K \in \{1,5,10\})$~\cite{zhang2025saliency,fan2024decision}.
+Rank corr. measures the similarity between the rankings of predicted patch-level attributions and those of the ground-truth ones.
+IoU@$K$ is the intersection over union (IoU) between the predicted patch-level attributions and the ground-truth ones, which is calculated as the degree of overlap between the indices of the top-$K$ predicted patch-level attributions and those of the top-$K$ ground-truth ones.
 IoU@$K$ is useful for evaluating the correctness of highlighted patches.
-Infidelity measures how accurately an explanation reflects the behavior of a classifier by quantifying the discrepancy between the attributions assigned to patches and the actual changes in model output when those patches are perturbed.